patroytall/patrick-roy-me/src/about/index.md

 Code reviews; the best teaching tool.

+Documentation must be alive; often generated, focused, and close to its consumption and change triggers.

 There is no "what if" in agile.
 Satisfy the requirements with the least amount of work.

 If only we could live in a world where the time-quality-cost triangle does not apply.